xianglitheonly/EC2-monitor-solution/README.md

 The basic image and running guide could be found at https://www.jenkins.io/doc/book/installing/docker/#on-macos-and-linux

+## Jenkins

 ## Terraform

-Terraform cloud is used for Terraform state backup.
-Resources that Terraform will create include AWS VPC, subnets, rout tables, internet gateway, security groups and EC2 instances.
-With several .tfvars files for different environments.
+* Terraform cloud is used for Terraform state backup.
+* Resources that Terraform will create include AWS VPC, subnets, rout tables, internet gateway, security groups and EC2 instances.
+* With several .tfvars files for different environments.

 ## Ansible